antmartinez47/TimeMixer-TFM/search_space.md

 down_sampling_method = categorical(values=['avg', 'conv'])
 ```

-Max pooling is excluded because the authors did not consider it relevant in their experiments, and its omission helps to reduce the complexity of the search space.
+Max pooling is excluded because the authors did not consider it relevant in their experiments, and a pooling technique is already being considered as candidate.

 ### **`down_sampling_layers`** (M in the paper)